joshbav/2k8s/README.md

 5. Wait for it to finish (~ 7 min)

-6. Open your browser to www.apache.test and/or www.nginx.test
+6. It will open your browser to www.apache.test and www.nginx.test and the K8s dashboard for /prod/kubernetes-prod.

+7. In the K8s dashboard select the file /tmp/kubeconfig to authenticate.

 #### DEMO